The Process Begins

 Much like in Schoolhouse Rock, legislation begins its life as a simple idea.
 Councilmembers, the Mayor, and independent agencies can all introduce bills, albeit via slightly different processes.
 (Citizens can initiate legislation through the entirely distinct “initiative” process, similar to what most people know as referenda.)

-At this point, a technical but ultimately unimportant process point intervenes.
-The Committee of the Whole (the full Council, in one guise) votes to place the bill on the agenda for the next Legislative Meeting.
+At this point, a technical process point intervenes.
+The Committee of the Whole (the full Council, in one guise) verifies each bill has met necessary paperwork, fiscal impact, and legal sufficiency hurdles, then votes to place the bill on the agenda for the next Legislative Meeting.
 At that meeting, the full Council (in another guise) debates, possibly amends, and ultimately votes on the bill.
 (For a discussion of Legislative Meetings and Council Periods, see our earlier Council 101 posting.)

 Things Get More Complicated

-If the Council approves a bill at first reading, it is then put on the agenda for a Legislative Meeting at least 14 days later.
-This version of the bill is called the “engrossed” version.
+If the Council approves a bill in a first vote (the bill as passed is called the “engrossed” version), it is then put on the agenda for a Legislative Meeting at least 14 days later.
 Between the two Legislative Meetings, the text of the legislation may be modified somewhat, but not extensively, in response to Councilmember concerns, late-surfacing issues, and the like.

-The full Council then debates, possibly amends, and ultimately votes on the legislation once again.
+The full Council then debates, possibly amends, and ultimately votes on the legislation for a second time.
 The version of the bill approved in this second Council vote is called the “enrolled” version.

 After this second vote, we return temporarily to the Schoolhouse Rock process.
 The bill goes to the Mayor, and unless s/he vetoes it, the bill has been enacted.
 (The Council can override a veto with a two-thirds vote.)